premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 ---

-36.The following query returns the expected result:
+xxxvi)The following query returns the expected result:

 <details>